 Ogunquit Maine Weather and When to Visit

 The fall can have nice temps in the 60s, and some of the restaurants will still be open, depending on when you go.
-Barnacle Billy’s, for instance, closes late October/early November.
+Barnacle Billy’s, for instance, closes in late October/early November.
 Traveling to Ogunquit in the fall can be a great way to avoid the large summer crowds, while still enjoying the restaurants and activities.

 Winter temps are cold – typically freezing or lower.
 You probably won’t want to do much walking in the winter, and many of the shops and restaurants will be closed.